-Based on the materials submitted by the Applicant, Planning staff site visits, and the above findings, the Planning Staff finds that the Preliminary Master Plan meets the goals of the City for this site, the purposes of the district, and the provisions and purposes of the Ordinance.
-Therefore, the Staff recommends CONDITIONAL APPROVAL of the requested Preliminary Master Plan and associated Waivers and Other Relief for setbacks, parking dimensions, and parking ratio.
+Based on the materials submitted by the Applicant, site visits, and the above findings, the Planning Board finds that the Preliminary Master Plan meets the goals of the City for this site, the purposes of the district, and the provisions and purposes of the Ordinance.
+Therefore, the Board grants CONDITIONAL APPROVAL of the requested Preliminary Master Plan and associated Waivers for setbacks.
+Furthermore the Board has made findings in support of waivers to modify parking dimensions and parking ratio; and expresses support for such waivers or other appropriate relief, which shall be established prior to SPSR and findings made during SPSR.

-This recommendation is based upon the Preliminary Master Plan Application stamped in at the City Clerk's Office on February 19, 2008.
+This approval is based upon the Preliminary Master Plan Application stamped in at the City Clerk's Office on February 19, 2008.
 Approval constitutes an approval of the Preliminary Master Plan, but shall NOT constitute approval of final site or building design details, which shall be reviewed in subsequent Special Permits with Site Plan Review (SPSR) for individual phases of the development.

-However, to mitigate any potential negative impacts and to provide the best project possible, the Staff recommends attaching the following CONDITIONS to approval of the PMP.
+However, to mitigate any potential negative impacts and to provide the best project possible, the Board has attached the following CONDITIONS to approval of the PMP.